thothix/guayadeque/README.md

 ### Guayadeque development is back

-The announcement by @anonbeat that Guayadeque project has reached the end of its development and is no longer actively maintained let us very sad cause you know, we Guayadeque users love it so much!
+The announcement by @anonbeat that Guayadeque project has reached the end of its development and was no longer actively maintained let us very sad because you know, we Guayadeque users love it so much!

 That said, I want to say I am following @anonbeat track and continuing the Guayadeque development.
 The main focus right now is keeping it running in the most recent Linux releases and fixing issues.

-**We want to thank @anonbeat** for his amazing work to bring us the incredible music player that Guayadeque is and thank him for his support throughout the years.
-We can't forget **and we want to thank @openmonk** for your invaluable contributions to Guayadeque development.
+**We want to thank @anonbeat** for his amazing work to bring us the incredible music player that Guayadeque is and thank him for his support throughout the years. **We also want to thank @openmonk** for his invaluable contributions to Guayadeque development.

 # General